opendatacube/datacube-core/docs/ops/install.rst

 Installation
 ************

-These installation instructions build a Data Cube environment that can be used to index and ingest data (with config files from github) and run analytics processes.
+These installation instructions build an Open Data Cube (ODC) environment that can be used to index and run analyses

-The Data Cube is a set of python code with dependencies including:
+The ODC is a Python library with dependencies including:

 * Python 3.6+
-* GDAL
+* GDAL and other geospatial libraries
+* A range of Python dependencies, such as Rasterio and XArray
-* PostgreSQL database
+* A PostgreSQL database.

-Before installing the Data Cube, these dependencies along with the target operating system environment and scale of the workloads you will be running should be considered.
+These dependencies along with the target operating system environment should be considered when deciding how to install the ODC.

-The recommended method for installing the Data Cube is to use a container and a package manager.
-The instructions below are for Miniconda and PostgreSQL.
+The recommended method for installing the ODC is to use Docker.
+Other options include using a native installation on Windows, or Miniconda.
+PostgreSQL can be run as a container or installed on a host computer server, but production installations often use a managed service.

-Other methods to build and install the Data Cube are maintained by the community and are available at https://github.com/opendatacube/documentation.
-These may include docker recipes and operating system specific deployments.

 .. toctree::
   :maxdepth: 2

+  conda
   ubuntu
-   conda
   windows
   macosx